FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 As you've also seen, an identity is brought to the network by a principal in the form of a cryptographically validated digital certificate issued by a Certificate Authority.
 Ad as we've seen, a Hyperledger Fabric blockhain network can only function when components trust principal's identities.
 There are two parts to establishing trust, specifically **digital certificates** and the identification of which can be verified against a shared trust store of identities.

+*(Other things I'm not sure about: How are you brought into the network originally (how are those certs generated, from where, where are they stored, what happens to them).
+And then how are they used by you in two different ways: 1) to execute certain functions.
+How are they tested?
+Who tests them?
+Where do they test them?
+What exact identity are you using (is it a global ID or does it just go back to the root CA to check it).
+And 2) how is this identity used to get new privileges and how and where is that update stored (such that it can be checked out when you want to perform that action)).*

+## MSPs in DRIVENET

 [Next: Policies for Access Control](./PoliciesforAccessControl.md)